Frequently Asked Questions:

 Is it possible to cook / serve hot food?

-The kitchen in the hall includes an an electric cooker with hob and oven.
-We also have a dishwasher and fridges.
+The kitchen in the hall includes an an electric cooker with hob and oven, and a microwave oven.
+We also have a dishwasher and fridges, including a drinks chiller cabinet.
 Note that you will need a Temporary Event Notice from Shropshire Council if you wish to serve hot food and drink between 11pm and midnight.

 Can I hire a band or DJ for my event?